 The internal attachments are again classified into two degrees.
 Wrong belief and four passions are of the first degree and the rest which obstruct the partial conduct are of the second degree.
 The first-degree attachments should be got rid of completely.
-The second-degree attachments should be suppressed with self-exertion through humility, contentment, and meditation.
+The second-degree attachments should be suppressed with self-exertion through humility, contentment, and meditation

 Aparigraha in Buddhism

-The five-fold code of conducts (Pancha Sila or Pancha Dhamma) to be observed in Buddhism is called the primary precepts.
-The list of virtues is the same as the list great vows in Jainism except for the fifth virtue Aparigraha.
+The five-fold code of conduct (Pancha Sila or Pancha Dhamma) to be observed in Buddhism is called the primary precepts.
+The list of virtues is the same as the list of great vows in Jainism except for the fifth virtue Aparigraha.
 Abstention from intoxication is the fifth virtue in Buddhism in place of Aparigraha in Jainism.

 However, in Mahayana Buddhism, there is another set of moral guidelines called Bodhisattva vows or precepts which includes renunciation as a precept.

 An article by Ankur Barua, Hong Kong, 2009 concludes that deviation from Aparigraha was the main reason for the disappearance of Buddhism in India.
 Accumulation of abundance of wealth in Buddhist monasteries which is against the teachings of Buddha was the main reason behind the downfall of Buddhism in India.
 Disputes over wealth and leadership were other reasons.

 Thirukkural is classical Tamil literature that belongs to the first century BCE which is extant now.
 It was written by Thiruvalluvar.
 It contains 133 chapters and 1330 verses.
 Chapter 35 is dedicated to renunciation.

 If you aspire to renounce, do it when you have everything